 Jewish Women’s Foundation

 The Jewish Women’s Foundation of South Palm Beach County (JWF) is a philanthropic community of women, committed to expanding and improving opportunities and choices in all aspects of the lives of Jewish women and children’s lives.
 Through effective and strategic grant making, the Foundation enables and encourages our members to be advocates, leaders and agents of change.
+To learn more about JWF, flip through our program booklet by clicking here.

 ENGAGE